Mercator (retail): Slovenia

 Poslovni sistem Mercator, d.o.o., is the largest retail company in Slovenia with 1,014 retail units, 466 of which are located in Slovenia, 341 in Serbia, 128 in Montenegro, and 79 in Bosnia and Herzegovina.
 It also boasts 163 franchise stores in Slovenia (as of 31 December 2021).

 Mercator Šiška Slovenia, which was recently listed by IGD, the world's leading professional organisation, as one of the 15 stores in the world worth visiting.

 The company's core business is the sale of consumer goods, with a separate business area for homeware (M Tehnika, 41 stores) and wholesale (13 Cash&Carry centres).

 Mercator's two independent production companies Mercator – Emba, d.o.o., and Mercator IP, d.o.o. are also active on the Slovenian market.
 Moreover, Mercator also owns the company M – Energija, d.o.o., which runs the Maxen self-service gas stations.

 Mercator was the first retailer of everyday products in Slovenia with its own e-commerce website, the first retailer to set up self-service checkouts, the first retailer to enable shopping with the M Sken and M Sken MOBILE apps, and the first retailer to develop the Moj M mobile platform with the M Pay mobile wallet.

-Mercator is constantly integrating innovative solutions with its services and offers, gradually changing and upgrading them, adapting them to the needs of customers, and replacing some of them with new ones.
-This way, it keeps improving both the shopping experience and its own performance, providing customers with what they want, what they need, and what holds added value for them at a given moment, thus developing stores that are tailored to the customer's needs.
+Mercator is integrating innovative solutions with its services and offers, changing and upgrading them, adapting them to the needs of customers, and replacing some of them with new ones.
+This way, it seeks to improve both the shopping experience and its own performance, meet customers demands and perceived value, thus developing stores that are tailored to the customer's needs.